How to Calculate Profit on Shopify (The Complete Guide)

 Net Profit Margin:

-10-20%: Solid for a scaling DTC brand.
+10 to 20%: Solid for a scaling DTC brand.

 20%+: Excellent.
 Usually indicates strong product margins and disciplined operations.

 Discounts applied without margin modeling.
 A 20% discount on a product with 45% CM1 takes that margin to 25% before fulfillment costs even apply.
 The math stops working fast.
 Most merchants run discount codes without checking CM1 at the discounted price.
+The fix is simple: before launching any promotion, calculate CM1 at the discounted price and confirm there's enough margin left to cover fulfillment and a reasonable share of ad spend.

 Shipping costs are tracked as averages, not actuals.
 Estimated shipping rates are almost always lower than actual costs.
 Dimensional weight surcharges, fuel surcharges, and zone-based pricing mean the real cost per shipment typically runs higher than the rate card.
+If you use a 3PL, ask for per-order cost data.
+If yours doesn't provide it, that's worth a conversation.

 What you need for ongoing tracking:

 A consistent review cadence.
 Weekly at minimum for ad spend and CM3.
 Monthly for the full P&L through to net profit.
+The tricky part is maintaining this cadence when things are going well.
+Profitable months are where cost creep starts.
+The discipline of weekly review catches it before it compounds.

 Frequently Asked Questions

-How do I find my net profit in Shopify?
-Shopify's native reports do not calculate net profit.
-To find it, start from net revenue and subtract product COGS, fulfillment expenses, ad spend, and operating expenses in sequence.
-This can be done manually using Shopify's export data in a spreadsheet, or automatically with a profit analytics app that integrates COGS and ad spend.
+Shopify's native reports don't calculate net profit.
+To find it, start from net revenue and subtract product COGS, fulfillment expenses, marketing spend, and operating expenses in sequence.
+You can do this manually using Shopify's export data in a spreadsheet, or automatically with a profit analytics app that integrates COGS and ad spend data.

-What is a good profit margin for a Shopify store?
-It depends on category and business model, but a net profit margin of 10-20% is considered solid for a scaling DTC brand.
-Gross profit margin (CM1) typically runs 40-60% for physical product stores.
+It depends on category and business model.
+Gross profit margin (CM1) typically runs 40 to 60% for physical product stores.
+The median across public DTC companies is 57% (Eightx, 2026).
+A net profit margin of 10 to 20% is solid for a scaling DTC brand.
 Below 10% net margin, a store is vulnerable to any meaningful cost increase or demand dip.

-Why does my Shopify revenue not match my bank balance?
 Because revenue and profit are different numbers.
 Revenue is what customers pay.
-Profit is what remains after COGS, shipping, payment processing fees, ad spend, refunds, and operating costs.
+Profit is what remains after COGS, shipping, payment processing fees, marketing spend, refunds, and operating costs.
 A store with strong revenue and poor cost control will always see a gap between its dashboard and its bank account.
+That gap is exactly what the CM1-through-net-profit calculation in this guide measures.

-Does Shopify calculate COGS automatically?
-Shopify allows you to enter COGS at the product variant level, but it does not calculate profitability automatically.
-You input the cost data, and Shopify's reports use it in limited ways.
-For a full profit calculation that includes ad spend and operating expenses, a dedicated analytics tool is typically required.
+Shopify allows you to enter COGS at the product variant level, but it doesn't calculate full profitability automatically.
+You input the cost data, and Shopify's reports use it in limited gross profit views.
+For a profit calculation that includes fulfillment, marketing spend, and operating expenses, you'll either need a spreadsheet or a dedicated analytics tool.

-What is the difference between gross profit and net profit on Shopify?
 Gross profit (CM1) is revenue minus product cost only.
-Net profit is what remains after every cost including fulfillment, ad spend, and operating expenses has been subtracted.
+Net profit is what remains after every cost, including fulfillment, marketing spend, and operating expenses, has been subtracted.
 Gross profit tells you whether your product pricing works.
 Net profit tells you whether your business works.
+A product can have strong gross profit and still lose money once every other cost is accounted for.

-How does ad spend affect Shopify profitability?
 Ad spend comes out of margin after product cost and fulfillment (CM2).
-If your CM2 is 35% and ad spend runs at 25% of revenue, CM3 is 10%.
+If your CM2 is 35% and ad spend runs at 25% of revenue, your CM3 is 10%.
 That leaves almost no room for operating expenses before profit disappears.
 The right way to evaluate ad spend is by its impact on CM3, not by platform ROAS alone.

-What costs do most Shopify merchants miss in their profit calculations?
-The most commonly missed costs are payment processing fees (2-3% of every order), return handling costs beyond the revenue reversal, dimensional weight surcharges in shipping, and operating expenses that accumulate through automatic renewals.
+The most commonly missed costs are payment processing fees (2.5 to 2.9% plus $0.30 per transaction on Shopify Payments), return handling costs beyond the revenue reversal ($15 to $30 per return), dimensional weight surcharges in shipping, and operating expenses that accumulate through automatic renewals.
 Each seems small individually.
-Together, they regularly account for 5-10 percentage points of margin that merchants assume they have but don't.
+Together, they regularly account for 5 to 10 percentage points of margin that merchants assume they have but don't.

 What to Do Next